-Slater suddenly communicated that he would end his life, and left his shocked ex-girlfriend in the house.
+Slater suddenly said he would end his life and left his shocked ex-girlfriend in the house.
 They had been together seven years, but everything had ended almost tragically in minutes.

 In an eye-opening interview on MidAtlanticGateway.net, Slater, who at the time was out of jail and seemingly making strides towards a life of normalcy, gave his side of the story.

-“I don’t know what actually took place, other than I woke up in Intensive Care in the hospital.
+“I don’t know what actually happened, other than I woke up in Intensive Care in the hospital.
 I had gone to the hospital by ambulance the night before.

 “And they had a medication called Avinza, a Morphine-based pain pill.
 Plus, I had nerve damage, and I could hardly walk.
 And I had a hurt neck; I had spinal stenosis in my neck.